FadhilPM/tp/docs/UserGuide.md

 Format: `tag p/PHONE (t/TAG | project/PROJECT) [t/TAG]…​ [project/PROJECT]…​`

 * Adds one or more Tags/Projects to the person specified by `PHONE`.
+* The `PHONE` must be an exact 8-digit phone number and must belong to a contact in the current contact list.
 * In each use of this command, there must be at least one Tag or Project specified.
 * The existing Tags/Projects of the person will not be removed i.e adding of tags is cumulative.
 * Tags/Projects can only contain alphanumeric characters with underscore and hyphens, and be between 1 and 20 characters long.